igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

     serves as a separator between the reflected packet train and a new packet train.

-The generation token counter should be capped to limit the effects of any sudden change in speed, event that could lead an endpoint to have difficulty reflecting collected packets.
-The most conservative value is `1`.
+The generation token counter should be capped to limit the effects of a subsequent sudden reduction in the other endpoint's packet rate that could prevent that endpoint from reflecting collected packets.
+The most conservative cap value is `1`.

 A server maintains a "marking counter" that starts at zero and is incremented every time a marked packet arrives.
 When the server transmits a packet and the